 - If you want to keep your equity close to you, have the right to be first in line to buy back the employees’ vested ESOPs/shares (at the market price) if they decide to sell.

-For Employees, few things to consider when having the conversation around salary package and ESOPs:
+For Employees, a few ESOP basics to consider when having the conversation around salary package and ESOP benefits:

 - Make sure you actually get the ESOPs.
 Your founders grant ESOPs with a signed ESOP grant letter stating the terms of the ESOP and make sure they or someone competent take the time to explain the agreement to you before signing on the dotted line.